Ingen10/daqcontrol/README.md

     $ python setup.py install
 ```

-In any case, if for any reason the setup fails, daqcontrol demo will require the following packages:
+In any case, if for any reason the setup fails, DAQControl demo will require these **others packages**:

 - opendaq